FRINXio/frinxio.github.io/frinx-uniconfig/generated-api-libs.md

 test-case generation.

-Following files provide OpenAPI files for FRINX ODL’s REST interface (in context of uniconfig topology, unified topology and southbound topology) which can be used with Swagger tools.
+Following files provide OpenAPI files for FRINX ODL’s REST interface (in context of UniConfig topology, unified topology and southbound topology) which can be used with Swagger tools.

 ## How to launch Swagger-UI